DenislavVelichkov/Yet-Another-Social-Network/YASN-With-Angular/README.md

 # Yasn Project

+To run the project:
+ - Go to root folder of the project and run mvn clean install
-To run the project install Docker and run in cmd/bash command: docker-compose up --build
+ - install Docker and run in cmd/bash command: docker-compose up --build

 # YasnFrontend